I Was Monty's Double (film): Reception

 I Was Monty's Double was a success at the British box office.
 James embarked on a tour to promote the film.

 Variety described the film as "excellently acted and directed....the film has several moments of real tension.
 Even with a somewhat fictionalized ending, there is a documentary flavor about it which is absorbing.
-Plenty of-news footage has been woven into the pic and it has been done with commendable ingenuity.
-Bryan Forbes’ taut screenplay is liberally spiced with humor...James shows himself to be a resourceful actor in his own right...
+Plenty of news footage has been woven into the pic and it has been done with commendable ingenuity.
+Bryan Forbes' taut screenplay is liberally spiced with humor...James shows himself to be a resourceful actor in his own right...
 An extraordinary story told convincingly and compellingly."

 Film reviewer Stephen Vagg has written that the film is "... splendidly entertaining.
-The script was written by thespian-turned-scribe Bryan Forbes, and there’s some lovely "actor" character stuff in the film, eg. James thinking he’s being hired for a film role and bringing along a scrapbook of his reviews, James having last-minute nerves, James getting up on stage and worrying about blowing it."
+The script was written by thespian-turned-scribe Bryan Forbes, and there’s some lovely "actor" character stuff in the film, e.g. James thinking he's being hired for a film role and bringing along a scrapbook of his reviews, James having last-minute nerves, James getting up on stage and worrying about blowing it."

 Stephen Watts, who was involved in the real military operation, felt that James "played himself with great skill and distinction."
 When Montgomery viewed the film at a London cinema, audiences outside reportedly assumed that he was Clifton James.

 In popular culture

 I Was Monty's Double inspired a Goon Show episode entitled "I Was Monty's Treble", referring to at least three doppelgängers.

-The film was spoofed in the comedy film On the Double, in which Danny Kaye plays a double role.

-When the Private Eye comic strip Battle for Britain ended following the 1987 general election, writer Ian Hislop depicted his nom-de-plume Monty Stubble's gravestone with the inscription "I Was Monty Stubble."
+It also inspired the film The Night We Dropped a Clanger.